-- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
-The Protocol Settings/Credentials dialog appears.
+- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings.
+The Protocol Settings dialog appears. - 2 The left pane of the dialog displays all registered protocols.
+Select the root SSH node and the tree node expands. - 3 Browse the existing SSH settings by clicking on the SSH entries in the tree.
+Select the SSH entry you would like to modify. - 4 Modify the existing settings. - Enter a new SSH User Name. - Enter a new SSH Password.

-- 2 Select an existing set of SHH credentials, then click Edit.
-The protocol properties dialog appears.

-- 3 Modify the existing settings.

-- Enter a new SSH Username.

-- Enter a new SSH Password.